Ivonne Higuero

 World Wildlife Day was created to be a celebration of all wild animals and plants and a recognition of their diversity, their beauty and the contribution they make to our well-being.

 This year we want to highlight some of the incredible work that is going on at the international, national and local level.
 It may involve multilateral organisations, countries, companies, communities or small groups.
-The common thread is that in all these cases they have recognized that they are stronger together than apart.
+The common thread is that in all these cases they have recognized that they are stronger.
 We would like this World Wildlife Day to be a celebration of your stories, of partnerships that you see working or are involved with, and that are making a difference to wildlife conservation.

 Previous Messages